surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 7.7.0-dev.2 =
+= 7.7.0-dev.3 =

-(2020/05/25) Added a new WpssoEdit class in lib/edit.php for post, term, and user editing page filters.
-Moved the lib/wp-meta.php library file to lib/abstracts/wp-meta.php.
+(2020/05/25) Added an informational message when selecting the Schema FAQPage, QAPage, or Question type.

 = 7.6.0 =